Who can deposit data to the Repository

 When you submit your data to us we will ask for:

-- Information about the publications (or thesis) associated with your dataset (if applicable):
+- Information about the publications (or thesis) associated with your data (if applicable):

 - If your data supports a publication (or publications), we will also ask you for details of the publication (title of the publication, DOI of the publication)